This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 1 cup crumbled grain-free chocolate wafer cookies, divided (I like Siete Foods Mexican Chocolate Shortbread Cookies for a gluten-free, dairy-free, and grain-free option) *See Note
+- 1 cup crumbled grain-free chocolate wafer cookies, divided (such as Siete Foods Mexican Chocolate Shortbread Cookies) *See Note

-• 2 tablespoons melted and cooled coconut oil or liquid coconut oil
+- 2 tablespoons coconut oil, melted and cooled

 For the Chocolate Coating: